 Schematic cross section showing interpreted quartz reef geometries (red) at New Moon shaft (approx. 520m south of Falcon’s Blue Moon tenement boundary) modified from New Moon Company Mine transverse section

 The first wedge hole, BMDD001W1, was drilled closer to the hinge zone of the anticline but remained in the eastern limb.
 Visible gold was identified in a laminated quartz vein over a 1.2m downhole width, up-dip from a bedding parallel vein that returned anomalous gold (<1 g/t Au) in BMDD001.
-This wedge hole was approximately 6m west of the parent hole at this depth.
+The significant intercepts from BMDD001W1 from the full assay results are:

 Wedge hole BMDD001W2 confirmed the position of the Garden Gully anticline, which allowed accurate targeting of the third wedge hole, BMDD001W3, to drill down the hinge.
 The significant intercepts from BMDD001W2 and BMDD001W3 were: